-Every summer, members of the School of Engineering faculty open up their labs to allow the School of Engineering, NYU CAS 3+2 and NYU Abu Dhabi rising junior and senior undergraduate students 10 weeks of hands-on research under faculty mentorship.
-Students work full time in the lab with their faculty mentors on their research topics while also participating in weekly seminars presented by distinguished School of Engineering faculty and staff.
-In addition, lunches where students can present research to non-specialists and think across disciplines are held.
+Each summer, members of the School of Engineering faculty open up their labs to allow NYU School of Engineering, NYU CAS/SOE 3+2 and NYU Abu Dhabi rising junior and senior undergraduate students 10 weeks of hands-on research under faculty mentorship.
+Students work full time in the labs with their faculty mentors and other mentors on research topics while also participating in seminars presented by distinguished personnel.
+In addition, research presentations and poster sessions are held in which students have the opportunity to present their research to peoples of all disciplines and backgrounds.
 At the end of the program, abstracts of the research are published and presented to incoming students during Undergraduate Orientation.
 Abstracts from previous years' programs are available below.

-The Summer Research Program was initiated in 2007 by the Office of the Provost.
-Its success has been made possible by the financial support from the School’s most loyal and generous donors as well as supplements from the Office of Undergraudate Academics and research grants of the mentoring faculty.
+The UG Summer Research Program was initiated in 2007 and its success has been made possible by the financial support from the School’s most loyal and generous donors as well as supplements from the Office of Undergraudate Academics and research grants of the mentoring faculty.

-The Undergraduate Summer Research program is open to all the School of Engineering, NYU Abu Dhabi and NYU 3+2 undergraduate students who have completed at least 32 credits of coursework at the commencement of the program with a GPA of 3.2 or above.
-During the spring semester, the Office of Undergraduate Academics will publish the faculty research projects and any special requirements their student researcher must have (i.e. lab experience, specific completed coursework, minimum GPA) to all Tandon students.
+The Undergraduate Summer Research program is open to all NYU School of Engineering, NYU Abu Dhabi and NYU CAS/SOE 3+2 rising juniors and seniors who have a GPA of 3.0 or above.
+At the beginning of the spring semester, the Office of Undergraduate Academics publishes the faculty research projects and any special requirements student researchers must have (i.e. lab experience, specific completed coursework, minimum GPA) to all Tandon students.
 NYU AD and NYU 3+2 students receive this information from their program coordinators.
-Students then fill out the application, including a short statement of intent, a resume, and an unofficial transcript in which they may apply for up to three different projects, if they so choose.
+Students then fill out the application, including a short statement of intent, a resume, and an unofficial transcript in which they may apply for up to three different projects at most, if they so choose.
 The faculty then review applications and select the student researcher that best fits their researching needs.
-Selected students will work full time (35 hours per week) on an hourly, paid basis on one project.
-Please note that students are not allowed to take courses or hold another job that will interfere with this full time committment unless their faculty mentor allows them to do so.
+Selected students will work full time (35 hours per week) on a paid basis on one project.
+Please note that students are not allowed to take courses or hold another job on- or off-campus that will interfere with this full-time committment.